puzant/CSS-revision/README.md

-- `align-items`: define the default behavior for how flex items are laid along the cross axis on the current line there are 6 values for the property
+- `align-items`: define the default behavior for how flex items are laid along the cross axis on the current line
+> there are 6 values for the property
 1. `stretch`: stretch to fill the container
 2. `flex-start`: cross-start margin edge of the item is placed on the cross start line
 3. `flex-end`: cross-end margin edge of the itme is placed on the cross-end line
 4. `center`: items are centered in the cross-axis
 5. `baseline`: items are aligned such as thier baselines align

--`align-content`: align's flex container's lines within when there an extra space in the cross axis there are 5 values for the property
+- `align-content`: align's flex container's lines within when there an extra space in the cross axis
+> there are 5 values for the property
 1. `flex-start`: lines are packed to the start of the container
 2. `flex-end`: lines are packed to the end of the container
 3. `center`: lines are packed to the center